Are you feeling endlessly terrified and frozen from climate anxiety?

 Obviously, there are many solutions that most individuals outside of the related industries won't have a hand in, but it's worth noting the impact of these two simple steps that you have control over ~3 times every. single. day.

 🔥 What I'm doing to reduce my impact

 1. 🥑 Vegan diet and lifestyle.

 Since 2015, I've adopted a vegan diet and lifestyle, which was driven from an ethics, environmental and health perspective.
-For a while, I was a strict vegan and recently in the last few years have included eggs (and very rarely seafood) into my diet.
-This included restricting myself from buying goods that were made of leather and other animal products.
-While I'm not 100% with it, it's a main lens and value that I make these decisions through now and around 90% or more of the choices I make fall in line with it.
+I'm back to being on a strict vegan diet (very rarely adding some seafood) into my diet.
+This included restricting myself from buying goods that were made of leather and other animal products as much as possible.
+While I'm not 100%, it's a main lens and value that I make these decisions through now and around 90% or more of the choices I make fall in line with it.